geocomPP/sdv/chapter.md

 ### Scale bar

-ggplot2's scale bar capabilities are perhaps the least satisfactory element of the package.
-For this example we use the `geom_line()` function to draw a line of approximately 1km in length using the `lnd.f` object containing the London Boroughs discussed in Section 2.
-The reason for this is that it is in a projected coordinate system - British National Grid - so each map unit is worth 1m.
+ggplot2's scale bar capabilities are perhaps the least advanced element of the package.
+For this example we use the `geom_line()` function to draw a line of approximately 1km in length using the `lnd.f` object containing the London Boroughs discussed in Section XXXX.
+This approach will only work if the spatial data are in a projected coordinate system
+- in this case British National Grid - to ensure there are no distortions as a result of the curvature of the earth.
 In the case of the world map the distances at the equator in terms of degrees east to west are very different from those further north or south.
 Any line drawn using the the simple approach below would therefore be inaccurate.
-For maps covering large areas - such as the entire world - leaving the axis labels on will enable them to act as a graticule which will indicate distance.
+For maps covering large areas - such as the entire world - leaving the axis labels on will enable them to act as a graticule to indicate distance.

 ~~~~ {.r}